On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: Introduction

 \section{Introduction}

-The electric dipole moment (EDM) is very sensitive to physics beyond the Standard Model and new sources of Charge-conjugation and Parity (CP) violation~\cite{RevModPhys.91.015001,Fortson:2003}.
+The electric dipole moment (EDM) is very sensitive to physics beyond the Standard Model and new sources of Charge-conjugation and Parity (CP) violation~\cite{RevModPhys.91.015001,Fortson:2003,doi:10.1142/S0218301317300028}.
 Such CP violation, beyond what is present in the weak interaction, could signal the presence of new physics and explain the puzzle of the matter-antimatter asymmetry in the universe.
-Searching for permanent EDMs has attracted a lot of effort over the last 70 years.
-There are many ongoing experiments searching for a nonzero atomic or neutron EDM.
-The EDM upper limit of the electron ($d_e < 1.1 \times 10^{-29}$ $e.\text{cm}$, 90\% C.L.) has been extracted from a measurement using ThO molecule~\cite{Andreev:2018} while the proton limit ($d_p < 2.0 \times 10^{-25}$ $e.\text{cm}$, 95\% C.L.) was obtained using $^{199}\mathrm{Hg}$ atom~\cite{PhysRevLett.116.161601}.
-There are no direct measurements of the electron or the proton EDMs.
-Direct measurements of the EDM upper limits only exist for the neutron ($d_n < 3.6 \times 10^{-26}$ $e.\text{cm}$, 95\% C.L.)~\cite{PhysRevLett.124.081803} and the muon~\cite{PhysRevD.80.052008} where muon limit ($d_\mu < 1.8 \times 10^{-19}$ $e.\text{cm}$, 95\% C.L.) was measured at Brookhaven National Lab in conjunction with the anomalous magnetic dipole moment, $g-2 (\equiv 2G)$.
+Searching for permanent EDMs has attracted a lot of effort over the last 70 years and there are many ongoing experiments searching for a nonzero atomic or neutron EDMs.
+However, there are no direct measurements of the electron or proton EDMs.
+The EDM upper limit of the electron (~\delectron{} $< 4.1 \times 10^{-30}$~\ecm{}, 90\% C.L.) has been extracted from a measurement using HfF$^+$ ion~\cite{roussy2022new} while the proton limit (~\dproton{} $< 2.0 \times 10^{-25}$~\ecm{}, 95\% C.L.) was obtained using $^{199}\mathrm{Hg}$ atom~\cite{PhysRevLett.116.161601}.
+Direct measurements of the EDM upper limits only exist for the neutron (~\dneutron{} $< 3.6 \times 10^{-26}$~\ecm{}, 95\% C.L.)~\cite{PhysRevLett.124.081803} and the muon~\cite{PhysRevD.80.052008} where muon limit (~\dmuon{} $< 1.8 \times 10^{-19}$~\ecm{}, 95\% C.L.) was measured at Brookhaven National Lab in conjunction with the anomalous magnetic dipole moment, $g-2 (\equiv 2G)$.

-Any measurement of EDM relies on measuring of the spin precession rate in an electric field of a particle rest frame:
+Any measurement of EDM relies on measuring the spin precession rate in an electric field in the particle rest frame:

-here the magnetic (MDM) and electric dipole moments are defined as ${\vec \mu}=(G+1)\frac{q}{mc} {\vec S}$ and ${\vec d}=\frac{\eta}{2} \frac{q}{mc} {\vec S}$, respectively, where $q$ and $m$ are the particle charge and mass, and $c$ is the speed of light.
-However, for charged particles, such measurement cannot be made while keeping the particle at rest since electric field leads to acceleration.
+where the magnetic dipole moment (MDM) and EDM are defined as ${\vec \mu}=(G+1)(q/mc){\vec S}$ and ${\vec d}=(\eta/2) (q/mc) {\vec S}$, respectively, where $q$ and $m$ are the particle charge and mass, and $c$ is the speed of light.
+However, for charged particles, such a measurement cannot be made while keeping the particle at rest since electric field leads to acceleration.
 Therefore, to be able to apply electric field and keep the charged particle trapped, a storage ring must be used.
-For a charged particle moving in electric and magnetic fields, we have the following generalized Thomas-BMT equation of spin precession in a lab's Cartesian frame:
+For a charged particle moving in electric and magnetic fields, we have the following generalized Thomas-BMT equation of spin precession in the lab's Cartesian frame~\cite{Fukuyama2013}:

 with: